-In addition to supporting you, CRS manages the overall research portfolio for the IUSON.
+In addition to supporting you, our office manages the overall research portfolio for the IUSON.
 In 2014, this research portfolio included 35 external grant submissions and $3,783,850 in external funding.
 Faculty expertise in educational and clinical research is recognized by our dual designations by the NLN and ranking as 13th in National Institutes of Health funding among 62 schools of nursing.

 Within the Center for Research and Scholarship, four centers focus on research to improve the health and well being of specific populations.

 In the 2014 fiscal year, the Center for Research and Scholarship received a total of $3,783,850 in external funding.
 This funding allows faculty researchers to improve lives through nursing research.
 The IU School of Nursing is ranked 13th in National Institutes of Health (NIH) funding among 62 schools of nursing.

 In-house resources are available to support researchers from study conception through application and funding to implementation.